junyixu/TrixiEnzyme.jl/docs/src/Contact.md

 # Contact Developer

-If you have questions, suggestions, or are interested in contributing, feel free to reach out our developer, Huiyu, via email at junyixu0@gmail.com.
+If you have questions, suggestions, or are interested in contributing, feel free to reach out our developer, Junyi, via junyixu0@gmail.com.